 Your body language often reveals more than you think it does.
 You could tell your friend you’re listening but have your eyes glued to your phone screen, or tell someone you’re ready for a discussion but have your arms firmly crossed.
 Eye contact is also a big giveaway; making and maintaining eye contact is a big indicator of confidence.
 Think about the signals your body is giving off when you’re talking to other people, and you might notice a change in how others perceive you.

 Improving your communications skills in English is a difficult task, but one that can be achieved with some hard work and by paying particular attention to how we come across in conversation.
-If you need some extra help, check out our English courses.
+If you need some extra help, check out our English courses or contact us today to find how The Language Gallery can help you improve your English skills.